AI Operations Agent for Logistics: 45% Reduction in Manual Reporting

 Solution

 The company deployed an AI operations agent integrated with their Oracle WMS for warehouse data, project44 for shipment visibility, and their custom client portal API for SLA definitions.
 The agent continuously monitored order flow across all 12 locations, identified exceptions (delayed picks, carrier delays, inventory shortages, SLA risk) and triggered automated workflows—escalating to the right coordinator with context, suggesting corrective actions, and in some cases executing the fix autonomously (rerouting a shipment to a closer warehouse, for example).
 For reporting, the agent pulled data from all source systems, applied each client's specific SLA definitions and format requirements, and generated reports on schedule—daily, weekly, or on-demand.
 Coordinators reviewed dashboards instead of building them.
-Setup took 5 weeks, including mapping SLA rules for their top 50 clients (covering 85% of volume).

 Results